Visually explore data with GraphDB

 LabResult schema only (see Figure 19 ).

-Here, in addition to classes, object properties (yellow)
+Here, in addition to classes, object and datatype properties (blue) are shown.

 The object properties link instances of classes to other instances